JoeB025/space_website/README.md

+Testing:
+To test the data created in the database, test files have been set up with test data emulating the databases actual data.
+To ensure the data works as expected, TDD has been used. "__tests__" To run the tests, Run npm run test

 Hosting the PSQL database
-To host this APIm ElephantSQL has been used.
+To host this API, ElephantSQL has been used.
 This creates an online location for the database.
 Render has been used to host the API.

 Example URL's